 Endowed by the family of alumnus David Greene (’93), the Greene Prize was established in 1998 to encourage the creation, dissemination, and recognition of original environmental writing by students at Rice.
 In 2016, the competition was expanded to include Rice graduate students for the first time, with the aim of offering prizes at both the undergraduate and graduate level to reward excellence in environmental writing.
+This year we are pleased to offer two prizes at the undergraduate level, with one focusing on environmental sciences and the other on environmental humanities.
 All Greene Prize submissions this year were nominated by Rice faculty who taught courses with substantial environmental content.
-Nominations included outstanding coursework, thesis projects, research reports and writing oriented toward a public audience.
+Nominations included outstanding coursework, creative writing, thesis projects, research reports and writing oriented toward a public audience.
 According to the Greene Prize jury, it was a nomination pool of remarkable depth, diversity and all around excellence.

 And the winners are…